Landlords' Responsibilities Under the Implied Warranty of Habitability

 Top Real Estate Attorneys in Los Angeles

-Gomez Law Firm attorneys are passionate about defending clients in residential and commercial real estate issues.
+Gomez Law, APC attorneys are passionate about defending clients in residential and commercial real estate issues.
 We process cases promptly and verify compliance with all procedural requirements to avoid any potential delays or unnecessary legal liability for either the tenant or the landlord.
 If you have concerns about a situation in your rental property, you should consult with a California real estate attorney as soon as possible.
 Tell us your story by filling client form on our website or by calling us at (213) 465-8583.